rwharpernc/EDLA/documents/USER_GUIDE.md

 - **Existing Profiles**: List of all detected commanders
 - **Refresh Button**: Rescans journal files to find new commanders
 - **Manual Add**: Create a profile manually if needed

+#### Dashboard Screen

+The Dashboard screen provides historical session analysis:

+- **Statistics Display**: Shows aggregated statistics:
+  - Total Sessions
+  - Total Jumps
+  - Total Dockings
+  - Total Events
+  - First and Last Session dates
+- **Session History**: List of all game sessions with:
+  - Session start time
+  - Commander name
+  - Number of jumps
+  - Number of events
+- **Session Details**: Double-click any session to view:
+  - Start and end times
+  - Duration
+  - Ships used (first and last)
+  - Systems visited (first and last)
+  - Jump count
+  - Docking count
+  - Total events
+- **Commander Filtering**: When a commander is selected, only their sessions are shown
+- **Refresh Button**: Manually rescan all log files for new sessions
+- **Auto-Update**: Dashboard automatically refreshes when new sessions are detected

 #### Help Menu